build-on-aws/content/tutorials/application-integration-patterns/request-response-with-api-gateway/index.md

 - A few kilobytes of code will be stored in Amazon S3, which provides 5 GB of free storage.
 - We will call API Gateway a couple of times, which provides 1 million free calls per month.
-- We will run a Lambda function for a few time, which also provides 1 million free invocations per month.
+- We will run a Lambda function for a few times, which also provides 1 million free invocations per month.

 So if you follow the step-by-step guide, you'll definitely stay within the free trier.
 However, I've also added a section to the end that helps you remove all the resources created during this tutorial.